 Monitoring progress on the MDGs.
-Since 2004, the Fund and the Bank have worked together on the Global Monitoring Report (GMR), which assesses progress needed to achieve the UN Millennium Development Goals (MDGs).
+Since 2004, the Fund and the Bank have worked together on the Global Monitoring Report (GMR), which assesses progress towards the 2015 UN Millennium Development Goals (MDGs).
 New Sustainable Development Goals (SDGs) will replace the MDGs in 2015 as the basis for the post-2015 development agenda.
 The Fund and the Bank will support the implementation of the new SDGs and contribute to monitoring progress toward their achievement.

 Assessing financial stability.
 The IMF and the World Bank are also working together to make financial sectors in member countries resilient and well regulated.
 The Financial Sector Assessment Program (FSAP) was introduced in 1999 to identify the strengths and vulnerabilities of a country's financial system and recommend appropriate policy responses.

 More detailed information can be found on the institutions’ websites: www.imf.org and www.worldbank.org.